tkl-labo/NLP/hmm/ysuzuki/README.md

 	calculating likelihood of the sentence given word and POStag

 ####decoding(testflename)
-- read the testfile
+- read a testfile
-- output the most probable postag on each sentence
+- find the most probable postag sequences on each sentence

 ```
 $ ./hmm.py